 Course Reserves

-Course reserves are books, DVDs or other materials for students in specific courses or programs.
-Physical reserves can be borrowed for 2 hours at a time and cannot be taken out of the library.
+Course reserves are books, DVDs or other materials held at the library for students in a specific course or program.
+Course reserves can be borrowed for 2 hours at a time and can’t be taken out of the library.
+Ask for course reserves at the library front desk.

 Search for Course Reserves